akashe/Multimodal-action-recognition/ReadMe.md

 ```
 While evaluating, the model can accept csv files with their location mentioned in config file.
 It won't support single sentence inference because it would need corresponding audio sample also.

 To eval with your own csv file.
-Copy the file in data folder and update the 'valid_file' name and 'wavs_location' parameters in the config. 'wavs_location' is the location of the wavs folder containing speaker information and there audio samples.
+Copy the file in data folder and update the 'valid_file' name parameter in the config.

 #### Tensorboard & logs
 The logs are present in 'logs/'.

-To visualize using tensorboard:
+To visualize using tensorboard use event files in 'runs/'.
+The sub-folders in the 'runs/' folder are the experiment name which you set in config as 'log_path'

 ```
 tensorboard --logdir path_to_tensorboard_logs
 ```
 Tensorboard logs are present in config.log_path and the specific mode you are running training the model in

 #### Model
 We use a multimodal model here.
 The model consists of 3 main components:
 1. **Audio self-attention**: These layers calculate self attention among the audio signals.
 We take the original audio len and split in equal parts controlled by the parameter audio_split_samples.
 So, if the original audio len was 60000 and audio_split_samples = 1000 then we divide the audio into 60 tokens.